cataopriscila/ecommerce/README.md

 - Show only items in stock by clicking on the toggle checkbox;
 - Order items by name, category, price or stock;
 - Filter items by category;
-- Show all items by clicking the 'Show All' button;
+- Select quantity by clicking on the item checkbox or on the 'up' and 'down' buttons.
-- Select quantity by clicking on checkbox (set to 1) or the 'up' and 'down' buttons.
+- Reset all by clicking on the 'Reset All' button;

-When you're all set, click the 'Go to cart' button and head to Checkout.
+When you're all set, click on the 'Go to checkout' button and head to Checkout.
-There, you can visualize all selected items with their quantity, prices and total amount payment.
+There, you can confirm all selected items with their quantities, prices and the total amount payment.
 Click the 'Payment options' button and that's it!
 You have brand new office supplies!